impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 It does the following:

- - declares the script as a `bash` script
+ - declares the script as a Bash script
  - calls `set -e` in the theory that this will cause any error to prevent the script from continuing
  - runs the `./bar` script, and
  - prints a summary line